-We envision the emergence of an international system of regional textile communities that enliven connection and ownership of ‘Soil-to-Skin’ processes.
-These diverse textile cultures are designed to regenerate the natural systems on which they depend, while directly enhancing the strength of regional economies.
-Fiber systems–like food systems, are dependent upon agricultural processes that now face a drastically changing climate, and must utilize the best of time-honored knowledge and available science for their long-term ability to thrive.
+We envision the emergence of an international system of regional textile communities that enliven connection and ownership of ‘soil-to-soil’ textile processes.
+These diverse textile cultures are designed to build soil carbon stocks on the working landscapes from which they depend, while directly enhancing the strength of regional economies.
+Both fiber and food systems now face a drastically changing climate, and must utilize the best of time-honored knowledge and available science for their long-term ability to thrive.

-As each Fibershed manages their resources with an eye toward creating a permanent and lasting textile culture; these efforts to take full responsibility for a garment’s lifecycle will diminish pressure on highly polluted and ecologically undermined areas of the world.
+As each Fibershed community manages their resources to create permanent and lasting systems of production, these efforts to take full responsibility for a garment’s lifecycle will diminish pressure on highly polluted and ecologically undermined areas of the world.
 (China produces 52% of the world’s textiles.
 The industry is the third largest fresh water polluter in the country.)

 Future Fibershed communities will rely upon renewable energy powered mills that will exist in close proximity to where the fibers are grown.
 Through strategic grazing, conservation tillage, and a host of scientifically vetted soil carbon enhancing practices, our supply chains will create ‘climate beneficial’ clothing that will become the new standard in a world looking to rapidly mitigate the effects of climate change.
-We see a nourishing tradition emerging… one that connects the wearer to the local field where the clothes were grown, building a system that can last for countless generations into the future…re-defining what it means to be truly sustainable.
+We see a nourishing tradition emerging that connects the wearer to the local field where the clothes were grown, building a system that can last for countless generations into the future.

 - Zero toxic dye effluent